VideoAnalysis/EDUVSUM/README.md

 ## Dataset
-Download the dataset and put them in "data" folder.
+Download the dataset and put it in "data" folder.

 [Dataset v1](https://zenodo.org/record/4002959#.X0bsiBmxXmF)